C-D-Lewis/e-paper-dashboard/README.md

 Follow the steps in the
-[Waveshare wiki](www.waveshare.com/wiki/7.5inch_e-Paper_HAT) to install the Python libraries for the 7.5 inch V2 e-paper display.
+[Waveshare wiki](www.waveshare.com/wiki/7.5inch_e-Paper_HAT) to install the required libraries for the 7.5 inch V2 e-paper display.

 Install additional Python dependencies: